Skip to content

 Is continuing education required for New Jersey home inspectors?

-Yes, every New Jersey home inspector must complete 40 hours of continuing education every two years in order to renew their license.
-You can find a list of 2023 approved CE providers here.
+Yes, every New Jersey home inspector must complete 40 hours of continuing education from state-approved coursework every two years to renew their license.

-How much should I charge for a home inspection in New Jersey?
+What happens after I get my home inspection license in New Jersey?

 Leave a Comment